 Also, I really liked Prague, actually and I think that the crowds there are extremely justified, it’s just a beautiful city.

-Anyways, as beautiful as it is, I’m not sure I was inspired by it.
+As beautiful as it is, I’m not sure I was inspired by it.
 As you may have noticed, I’ve been having an extremely hard time trying to find motivation to write.
 I’m having a hard time feeling that same awe and power I got in Africa.
 As lovely as Europe may be, and as photogenic, very few of the places I have been really made me feel anything aside from “I should take a picture”.

 As such, this is going to be a bit of a photo essay from Prague.
 I hope you enjoy the images!